 As a REIT, IQVF REIT must follow certain rules regarding broad-based ownership of its stock.
-Specifically, REITs cannot have FIVE owners own more than 50% of the stock.
-The Board of Directors has created corporate bylaws with these REIT rules in mind, and IQVF REIT does not allow ownership by one investor to exceed 9.8% except in circumstances where a specific fundraising opportunity is proposed and approved by the Board.
+Specifically, REITs cannot have five owners own more than 50% of the stock.
+The Board of Directors has approved corporate bylaws with these REIT rules in mind, and IQVF REIT does not allow ownership by one investor to exceed 9.8% except in circumstances where a specific fundraising opportunity is proposed and approved by the Board.
+As of the date of this Memorandum, no investors exceed this threshold.

-The lack of any dominant stockholder means all of our equity investors have the opportunity to be influential in the strategy, growth and stability of the organization long-term - no single stockholder can force certain corporate actions.
+We believe that the lack of any dominant stockholder means all of our equity investors have the opportunity to be influential in the strategy, growth and stability of the organization long-term - no single stockholder can force certain corporate actions.